Who Are We?

 The Bloomsbury Quartet was formed in September 2017, when Eva and Felicity met while chamber music speed dating.
 Rather than the usual first date awkwardness, they wished the 20 minute time slot would never end!
 Two was great, but four is so much better; Janell and Rachel joined in and they have not looked back since!

-In addition to winning the 2018 Stroud Green Festival’s Ensemble Scheme, other highlights of their 2017/18 season included performances commemorating the centenary anniversary of the First World War at China Exchange in London’s Chinatown, East Cowes on the Isle of Wight, and the Petworth Festival.
-The Bloomsbury Quartet is the Wigmore Hall/Open Academy Fellowship Ensemble for the 2018/19 season, creating a series of musical experiences in educational and community outreach contexts, alongside their schedule of more conventional performances.
+In addition to winning the 2018 Stroud Green Festival’s Ensemble Scheme, the quartet commemorated the centenary anniversary of the First World War at China Exchange in London’s Chinatown, East Cowes on the Isle of Wight, and the Petworth Festival.
+The Bloomsbury Quartet is the Wigmore Hall/Open Academy Fellowship Ensemble for the 2018/19 season, creating a series of musical experiences in educational and community outreach contexts, and making their Wigmore Hall debut.
+Recent highlights include performing in the Lake District Summer Music Patron’s Series and reaching the finals of the St Martin-in-the-Fields Chamber Competition.
+Looking ahead, the quartet is preparing for its upcoming 2019/2020 UK tour of ReCentred, a programme inspired by the life and works of Elizabeth Maconchy.

 As soloists, the members of the Bloomsbury Quartet won competition prizes in the Netherlands, Singapore and the UK.
 Individually, they are also recipients of the Marylebone Student Award, Howard Davis Scholarship, John Booth Prize, the HSBC Youth Excellence Award, and the Diana Award; all in recognition of their talent, dedication to music making and ability to communicate and share music with others.
 As orchestral musicians, they have played with the Britten Sinfonia, Rotterdam Philharmonic, and Metropole Orchestra, and taken part in the CBSO String Training, Oxford Philharmonic Apprenticeship Scheme, Birmingham Royal Ballet Apprenticeship Scheme and Southbank Sinfonia.